ArduPilot/ardupilot_wiki/common/source/docs/common-web-apps.rst

 Web Apps
 ========

+ARCHIVED TOPIC: out of date and no longer needed

 There are several web applications which can be used with Copter/Plane/Rover to allowing sharing flight data, videos or even allowing web based control.
 Below is the list of known applications (in alphabetical order).